vduce/randa-kassis-website/public/interviews/essayistcritics/ec5.md

 This vision, steeped in Saudi Wahhabism, seeks to impose an ultra-traditionalist and obscurantist interpretation of Islam upon the world.
 Syria’s future must lie in the hands of Syrians — and this principle, let me be clear, also applies to Iran, a backer of Assad.

-<b>You were once a leading figure in the Syrian National Coalition, but later left to establish the Movement for a Pluralistic Society.
-Why?</b>
+**You were once a leading figure in the Syrian National Coalition, but later left to establish the Movement for a Pluralistic Society.
+Why?**

 It was a bitter realisation: the Coalition was becoming increasingly dominated by Islamist factions.
 Moreover, its leadership and policies were being dictated from abroad.
 Any movement that seeks to defend national sovereignty cannot accept outside control — no matter who exerts it.